arthist-lmu/artigo/README.md

 * [docker-compose](https://docs.docker.com/compose/install/)
 * [poetry](https://pypi.org/project/poetry/) (When building without docker)

+### Configuration Files
+Copy the content of .env.example files to .env files in the same location and customize the settings (For now they should work without customizations).

 ### Setup process
 Create the `poetry.lock` file if it does not exist:
 ```sh